vmware-tanzu/tanzu-dev-portal/content/team/vincent-demeester/_index.md

 twitch: ""
 ---

-I'm a French developer 🐻, Gopher 🐹, sysadmin 🐺, factotum 🦁, free-software fan 👼 and Unicode lover 🐸.
-I'm working at Red Hat 🎩 as a senior principal software engineer, previously at Docker 🐳 and Zenika 🐯.
-I am a maintainer of the docker project (moby/moby, docker/cli, …), the TektonCD project (tektoncd/*) and a tiny bit of NixOS.
+Vincent is a French developer 🐻, Gopher 🐹, sysadmin 🐺, factotum 🦁, free-software fan 👼 and Unicode lover 🐸.
+He is working at Red Hat 🎩 as a senior principal software engineer, previously at Docker 🐳 and Zenika 🐯.
+He is a maintainer of the docker project (moby/moby, docker/cli, …), the TektonCD project (tektoncd/*) and a tiny bit of NixOS.

 <!--more-->